vaido-world/Gobo-Linux-Information/README.md

 The reason why compiling xfce from AwesomeWm the sound works is because AwesomeWM unmutes by default by setting volume And this setting is transferred to the startxfce session.

+This can be tested by starting AwesomeWM after XFCE installation and try to up the volume.